dandtaylor/MetroDelayBikeShare/README.md

 By merging the bike share location and bike share rider ship data, and using the `vincenty` function available in the `geopy` package, we can calculate the distance of each bike share station to each metro stations.
 We can then create flags for if a ride began, or terminated at a bike share station within 0.15 miles of a metro station.

-We see that there is a spike around 0.5 miles for rides concluding near metro stations during the morning rush or beginning during the evening rush.
-This spike is not present in rides not close in proximity to metro stations and is a strong indication that many commuters are using the bike sharing service to travel approximately half of a mile to the nearest metro station.
+We see that there is a spike right around 0.5 miles for rides concluding near metro stations during the morning rush or beginning during the evening rush.
+This spike is not present in rides in the opposite directions and not close in proximity to metro stations, and is therefore a strong indication that many commuters are using the bike sharing service to travel approximately half of a mile to the nearest metro station in the morning, and then away from the metro at night.

 ![ride distance morning rush](ride distance morning rush.png)